iobroker-community-adapters/info/README.md

 goal is to help each other with the adapter development, so repositories don't get stale.

+# how to become a meber

+# requirements for repositories

 # technical information

 ## add organization as npm owner